 Capitalizing Acronyms

-CS/CA10 Do capitalize both characters of two-character acronyms, except the first word of a camel-cased identifier.
-Example: System.IO
+CS/CA10 Do not capitalize both characters of two-character acronyms.
+Example: System.Io

-CS/CA20 Do capitalize only the first character of acronyms with more than two characters, except the first word of a camel-cased identifier.
+CS/CA20 Do capitalize only the first character of acronyms, except the first word of a camel-cased identifier.
 Example: System.Xml

 CS/CA30 Do not capitalize any character of an acronym at the beginning of a camel-cased identifier.